 I can’t imagine a world without elephants.
 Through working with empowered community partners to implement sustainable solutions to human-elephant conflict, Bring The Elephant Home, and its ever-growing team, represent a brighter future for the world’s elephants.

-Bring The Elephant Home is like a magnet for positive and involved people.
 Together we can help wild elephants in Africa and Asia.
 I hope many more people will join!

 ‘What is your favourite animal?’ asks my niece.
 ‘Elephant of course!’
 I say, although I love the rest of nature just as much.
 Nature motivates my work as a journalist and photographer, and I feel fortunate to be part of Bring The Elephant Home’s venture to make the world a better place.